 One of the questions included in the survey was whether they would be willing to donate 50 pesos to an organization focused on preventing migrants from falling into the hands of criminals.

 One is criminal victimization, in which a person or their family has been a direct victim of organized crime.
-The other is empathetic victimization, in which a person imagines that the violence experienced by migrants could happen to them or a loved one.
+The other is empathetic victimization, in which a person imagines that the type of violence experienced by migrants could happen to them or a loved one.

 Through a correlation analysis, they found that both channels cause people to empathize and be more willing to protect migrants from organized crime, but those most likely to do so are those who have experienced it firsthand.